-The traditional Demi-Sec Berat Schenk cuvee is a “blanc de noirs” champagne characterized by its delicacy, roundness, and fruity bouquet.
-These qualities are linked to its large proportion of Pinot Meunier (70%), supplemented by Pinot Noir (30%).
+The Tradition Demi-Sec Berat Schenk cuvée is a sweet (18 g/l) blanc de noirs champagne which is characterized by its delicacy, its roundness, and its fruity bouquet.

 Aspect: gold, bright bubbles